Wigan Town A.F.C.: History

 The final season, 1907–08, started with the club placing a bond of £20 with the Lancashire Combination as a guarantee that Town would fulfil all their commitments in the coming nine months, such was the belief that the club would fold during the season.
 Early results were good until James Harold left in October 1907 from which point the club went into freefall with huge defeats including 12–0 against Colne, 8–0 versus Nelson and 10–1 against Haslingden after the new year.
 In January 1908 a reporter for the Wigan Examiner accused Wigan Rugby League Club of having a "pre-determination to bring a clashing engagement with every home fixture of the Town" in order to put them out of business.
 In April of the same year, club treasurer, J. Yarwood, announced a scheme which invited "the working men of Wigan and District" to pay a subscription towards the formation of a new club; this too failed to capture the attention of the public and was wound up in June 1908 with all monies returned.

 On 21 May 1908, it was announced that Wigan Town had not applied for re-election to the Lancashire Combination after finishing next to bottom of the league that season.
 It is assumed that they folded around this time as there is no record of a return for the 1908–09 competition.

+Colours

+In the opening Probables v Possibles match, the Probables wore blue and white striped shirts, and the Possibles donned an Aston Villa-style claret with blue sleeves.
+At some point the club seems to have adopted red shirts with white trim, but for 1907–08 the club wore black and white stripes.

+Ground

+The club played at Springfield Park.